 The amount of emergency heat available depends on whether jumper JW1 is cut and the number of heating elements.
-Table 13 illustrates results under various conditions.
-The heaters cycle on every 5 minutes until maximum level is reached.
+Table 14 illustrates results under various conditions.
+The heaters cycle on two elements initially and an additional element every 5 minutes until maximum level is reached.